JudeQuintana/cloud-infra-lab/README.md

 - Policies managed via CloudWatch alarms + ASG.

 VPC:
+- Requires IPAM.
 - Uses Tiered VPC-NG module.
-- Requires IPAM.
+- Currenlty utilizing 2 AZs but more can be added.
-- VPC Endpoint for sending s3 traffic direct to s3 instead of traversing IGW or NATGW.
+- Has a VPC Endpoint for sending s3 traffic direct to s3 instead of traversing IGW or NATGW.
 - Using isolated subnets for db subnets for future use when scaling VPCs in a Centralized Router (TGW hub and spoke).
   - It will make it easier for db connections to be same VPC only so other intra region VPCs cant connect when full mesh TGW routes exist.
   - example: [Centralized Egress Demo](https://github.com/JudeQuintana/terraform-main/tree/main/centralized_egress_dual_stack_full_mesh_trio_demo)